 “Together, we will redraw the maps, steering by the wild stars and the wisdom of many times and places, cultivating the courage which it takes to come alive in times like these.”

-HOME is a school for culturemakers.
-A gathering place and a learning community for those who are drawn to the work of regrowing a living culture.
+HOME is a school that grows out of the conversations we bring together around our kitchen table.
+It’s a learning community and a gathering place for those who are drawn to the work of regrowing a living culture.

 It’s the fruit of the projects we led, the books we read, the organisations we built, the people we learned with and the friendships that formed us over the past two decades.